- Wild Game

 Seriously, I’ve decided to spruce up the place to make it easier to move around in.
 The biggest change is in how you will be able to find things here at HAGC…

-One of the first questions I had as I began researching acorns was what do other groups do with them?
-The literature is dominated by roughly hewn recipes from either various Indian groups or hippies.
+One of the first questions I had as I began researching acorns years ago was what do other groups do with them?
+The literature is dominated by roughly hewn recipes from either various American Indian groups or hippies.
 Neither, quite frankly, are recipes I am overly jazzed about.
-That said, American Indians do know their stuff when it come to […]
+Oaks live all over the world, from Asia […]